Sunday, 24 December 2023

 This article is reproduced by permission of the author.

-Twas the time before Christmas and all through the fog, not a rabbi was stirring, not one Synagogue!
+Twas the time before Xmas and all through the fog, not a rabbi was stirring, not one Synagogue!

-Far from popular myths about Pagan origins of Christmas, many traditions surrounding it actually preserve elements of Hasmonean Judaism related to a 3 day event of darkest winter referred to as the Tekufat of Tevet in the Talmud (originally when the sun enters Capricorn) which had become the Julian "Solstice" in Christendom until the 1582 calendar reform.
+Far from popular myths about Pagan origins of Xmas, many traditions surrounding it actually preserve elements of Hasmonean Judaism related to a 3 day event of darkest winter referred to as the Tekufat of Tevet in the Talmud (originally when the sun enters Capricorn) which had become the Julian Xmas among Edom until Pope Gregory's 1582 calendar reform forced it to become the Gregorian Dec 24th.

 ADAM'S WINTER FESTIVITIES

-Some have said that Hanukah revived observance of an ancient Feast mentioned in Avoda Zara 6a-b which tells us that an 8 day celebration was originally established before the Tekufat of Tevet (9-17 Tevet) by Adam and Eve following a period of fasting and abstinence the previous year while the northern hemisphere approached this darkest time of the year.
+One occasionally comes across a Talmudists (referencing Avoda Zara 6a-b) saying that Hanukah revived observance of an ancient 8-day celebration originally established before the Tekufat of Tevet (Tevet 22nd) by Adam and Eve following a period of fasting and abstinence the previous year while the northern hemisphere approached its darkest time of the year.
 After the Tekufat of Tevet Adam and Eve noticed the day got a little bit longer and appointed another 8 day celebration which is also still respected in Judaism.
-These celebrations were corrupted by the Romans into Saturnalia (Dec 17) and Kalenda (Dec 25) respectively.
+These two octave celebrations were corrupted by the Romans into Saturnalia (Dec 17) and Kalenda (Dec 25) respectively according to the Talmud.

-Any calendar converter will show that Shammai's new year for plants (the 1st of Shevat) in Gregorian 1 BC (when Jupiter stood still after its 9 month journey into Virgo) was the 25th of December corresponding to the the Kalenda celebration after the Tekufat of Tevet.
+Furthermore, any calendar converter will show that Shammai's new year for plants (the 1st of Shevat) in Gregorian 1 BC (when Jupiter stood still over Bethlehem after its 9 month journey into Virgo) was Dec 25th corresponding to the Kalenda celebration which follows on immediately after the Tekufat of Tevet.

-Evidently, early Messianic Noahites were inspired by some of this Mishna to decorate their Paradise trees during during the pivotal Tekufat Teveth before the 1st of Shevat to mark the time between Adam Kadmon's Feasts (Hanukkah and Kalenda) as the Saints' day for Adam and Eve which concluded with the Kalenda Proclamation of Midnight Mass starting an octave of celebrations of the 25th.
+Evidently, early Messianic Noahites were inspired by all this to decorate their Paradise trees with ribbons and Kabbalic spheres for the pivotal Tekufat Teveth before the 1st of Shevat and established the time between Adam Kadmon's Feasts (Hanukkah and Kalenda) as the Saints' day for Adam and Eve (Dec 24th) which concludes with the Kalenda Proclamation of Midnight Mass starting the octave of Kalenda celebrations from Dec 25th to Jan 1st.

-Unlike the term Nitl, most other Yiddish words for this pivotal night of the year reflect language distinctive to a particular region.
-With characteristic precision, the Litvak Perushim distinguished the evening as Vigilye until midnight which is followed after midnight by Kaleyd being the closest to the original Roman Terms Vigilia and Kalenda.
-Much less than Talmudic examples included: Rizlekh in Ukraine (cf. Ukrainian Rizdvo); Yolkes in Belorussia, (cf. Belorussian Yolka; Christmas tree); Rozhestvo in the Balkans (cf. Bulgarian Rozhdestvo Khristovo); Korachon in Hungary (Hungarian Karácsony) and Krichun in Transylvania (cf. (cf. Romanian Crăciun).
+Unlike the term Nitlnakht, most other Yiddish words for this pivotal night of the year reflect language distinctive to a particular region.
+For example, with characteristic precision, the Litvak Pharisees distinguished Dec 24th as Vigilye until midnight which is followed after midnight by Kaleyd being the closest to the original Roman Terms Vigilia and Kalenda.
+Some less-than-Talmudic examples included: Rizlekh in Ukraine (cf. Ukrainian Rizdvo); Yolkes in Belorussia, (cf. Belorussian Yolka; Christmas tree); Rozhestvo in the Balkans (cf. Bulgarian Rozhdestvo Khristovo); Korachon in Hungary (Hungarian Karácsony) and Krichun in Transylvania (cf. (cf. Romanian Crăciun).

 BELIMAH